texfaq/texfaq.github.io/FAQ-buildbib.md

 Davidson paper about deflection of starlight appears in my experimental `bib` file as `Dyson20.1`.

-So, noting the rules of the style, you have 'simply' to write a bibliography database.
+So, noting the rules of the style, you have ''simply'' to write a bibliography database.
 Fortunately, there are several tools to help in this endeavour: